 Don't worry too much about having the exact amount of cheese in recipes calling for cup (volume) measurements—a little more or less is not going to make much of a difference.
-If you only had 7 ounces of cheese, it probably wouldn't negatively affect the overall outcome of a recipe calling for 1 cup (8 ounces) shredded cheese.
+If you only had 7 ounces of cheese, it probably wouldn't negatively affect the overall outcome of a recipe calling for 1 cup (8 ounces) of shredded cheese.

 Grating Your Own Cheese

 If you use a lot of cheese and prefer to grate your own, you should consider getting a good box grater for basic cheese shredding—1 cup of shredded cheese will take under two minutes.
 If you use the food processor, you'll have grated cheese in 10 seconds.
-In addition, a microplane (most often used for zesting) makes quick work of producing fine grated Parmesan cheese.
+In addition, a Microplane (most often used for zesting) makes quick work of fine grated Parmesan cheese.